Meet the cast of Death and Nightingales

 Sci-fi fans might also recognise her as Lyra Erso (Felicity Jones’ mum) in Rogue One: A Star Wars Story.

-Death and Nightingales is expected to air on BBC2 in November 2018.
+Death and Nightingales first airs on BBC2 on Wednesday 28th November at 9pm